18F/health-tracking-course/collections/_admin/learningcohorts.md

 After each group conversation the facilitators set aside 30 minutes to debrief on how the discussion went and what changes may improve future discussions or materials.

 ### Assessing learning
 The initial learning cohort did not emphasize the delivery of products from the learning, and does not have clear, measurable behaviors for assessment.
-This is a conversation that needs to be had, as there are many, many ways to measure what is going on with the SOs as they engage with material.
+This is a conversation that needs to be had, as there are many, many ways to measure what is going on with the {{site.po}}s as they engage with material.
 Some of those will support the learning and cultural transformation that the course is intended to foster, and others will actively hinder the transformations MES hopes to encourage.
 Hence why the assessment of programs and learning alike are so complex.

 **Resources**
 * [Designing Criterion Referenced Assessment](https://files.eric.ed.gov/fulltext/EJ1066490.pdf) provides an overview of an alternative approach to traditional modes of assessment known as criterion-referencing, whereby clear, measurable criteria are used to set transparent and achievable learning outcomes in concert with the learner.